robotitect/Rob-Fan/README.md

   return (int) atan((double) x / y);
 }
 ```
-This gives the angle *from the
+This gives the angle **from** the
-[wall of sensors/wall intersecting Fan & parallel to sensor lines]*
+/wall intersecting Fan & parallel to sensor lines/
 to rotate the servo towards.

 ## Major Components